Nebula-Consulting/nebula-object-transformer/README.md

 # Nebula Object Transformer

 Transform your objects!
-Configure your transformations using custom metadata records.
+Configure your transformations using custom metadata records!

 A common requirement, particularly in integrations is to be able to transform instances of one type of objects into another.
 For example, we might want to transform a Contact record into a JSON object represented by a map.
 Or we might want to do the reverse.
-Or we might need to transform between SObjects, or between JSON objects.
+Or we might need to transform between differed types of SObject, or between JSON objects.
 As part of the transformation, we might need to change the field names and/or apply functions to the values.

-This library provides a generic method to do all of that, driven by custom metadata records.
+The Nebula Object Transformer provides a generic method to do all of that, driven by custom metadata configuration.

 Since it is built on top of [Nebula Core](https://github.com/aidan-harding/nebula-core), it supports deep references in the field names. e.g. a field reference on Contact could be